Algorithms for Standard-form ILP Problems via Koml\'os' Discrepancy Setting: Preliminaries

 \end{proof}

-The following technical lemma provides an algorithm for finding an approximate L\"owner ellipsoid in a format convenient for our purposes.
-For completeness, we provide the proof in \Cref{lm:proof:approx_LJ_ell}. \begin{restatable}{lemma}{ApproxLJEllLm} Let $\AC \subseteq \QQ^k$ be a given finite $\BZero$-symmetric set of points in general position, and $\varepsilon \in \QQ_{>0}$ be a given rational number.
+\ifarxive The following technical lemma provides an algorithm for finding an approximate L\"owner ellipsoid in a format convenient for our purposes.
+For completeness, we provide the proof in \Cref{lm:proof:approx_LJ_ell}. \else The following technical lemma provides an algorithm for finding an approximate L\"owner ellipsoid in a format convenient for our purposes.
+We have omitted the proof here owing to the page limit; the full proof is available in the arXiv version of the paper. \fi \begin{restatable}{lemma}{ApproxLJEllLm} Let $\AC \subseteq \QQ^k$ be a given finite $\BZero$-symmetric set of points in general position, and $\varepsilon \in \QQ_{>0}$ be a given rational number.
+Let \(W\in\RR^{k\times k}\) be the symmetric positive-definite matrix such that

-For symmetric positive-definite matrix $W \in \RR^{k \times k}$, assume that $x^\top W x \leq 1$ represents the L\"owner ellipsoid w.r.t. $\AC$.
+is the L\"owner ellipsoid of \(\AC\).
 Then, there exists a polynomial-time algorithm that computes a matrix $C \in \QQ^{k \times k}$ such that \begin{enumerate} \item $C$ is upper triangular with positive diagonal,

 \item for each $a \in \AC$, $a^\top C^{\top} C a \leq 1$,

 \item $\det C \geq e^{-2 \varepsilon} \cdot \det W^{1/2}$. \end{enumerate} \end{restatable}